General Hunting Laws

 - Sporting dogs may be trained on wild birds (not including wild turkey) at any time.
 The commissioner may authorize with a permit the use of firearms during such training to shoot and kill wild birds propagated or legally acquired by the permittee and possessed in accordance with the laws pertaining to breeders, licenses.

-- Residents may train up to six dogs on bear from July 1 - August 25, 2022 except in portions of Washington and Hancock counties that are situated south of Route 9.
+- Residents may train up to six dogs on bear from July 1 - August 25, 2023.
+Exceptions: in portions of Washington and Hancock counties that are situated south of Route 9, landowner permission is required to train dogs on land used for wild blueberry production (this is a new law that will remain in effect through the 2024 training season).
 Nonresident Maine Guides are not eligible to train dogs in Maine.

 - A person must possess a valid hunting license to engage in all dog training activities, except Sunday or when training on pen-raised birds.